 Why Nettleton Shoes – Nettleton Shoes are much more than just a pretty face.
 There is much deep inner beauty which is appreciated by gentlemen that know fine things and fine living.
 Below you will find a detailed description of our shoe construction and what you receive when you invest in a Nettleton Shoe.
 We have letters in our archive dating from the early 1900’s from WW1 soldiers and their experience with a Nettleton Shoe, letters from the U.S. White House from Presidents that have worn our product.
-Our customers have worn their Nettleton shoes for many years.
+Our Clients have worn their Nettleton shoes for many years.
 Because they can be re-soled and reconditioned we know of cases where a father or grandfather passed on his gently worn pair of Nettleton Shoes to a son or grandson.

 It all starts with the “last” (the physical form of a foot over which the leather is pulled to give the shoe the style and fit that is desired).It is important to note that all Nettleton Shoes are made on combination last.
 This generally means that the width of the shoe at the ball is twice the width of the heel so that you get a fit that is close to the profile of the human foot.
 At Nettleton our last have been in place for generations to give the consistency in fit, style and durability we have always been known for.
-We have of course kept up with updating the last to match the changes in gentlemen’s feet over our 134 years in business.
+We have of course kept up with updating the last to match the changes in gentlemen’s feet over 140 years old in business.